-It is incredibly essential that high-quality plans should be submitted.
+It is incredibly essential that high-quality plans should submit.
 And there are lots of significant advantages to this:

-- They provide a detailed view of the property being bought or sold.
+- They provide a detailed view of the property buy or sell.

-- They also provide a clear view of the boundaries of your property if they need to be discussed in the future.
+- They also provide a clear view of the boundaries of your property if they need to discuss it in the future.

 - The locations will accurately define in the Map of the Ordnance Survey.

-- The applications within the Land Registry will be processed quickly and efficiently.
+- The applications within the Land Registry will process quickly and efficiently.

 - If you want the Land Registry to process any future uses regarding plans such as extensions, they’ll need this.
 If a detailed plan is available, they will be less likely to reject the applications; this may help get the application accepted.